iRayhan/CmpNavigationApplication/README.md

 ## 🛠️ Custom Transitions

-Custom screen transitions are implemented using `AnimatedContentNavigationScope`.
+Custom screen transitions are implemented using `AnimatedContentTransitionScope`.

 ## 🙋‍♂️ Contributions